Live Green Smoothies For Beginners

 - 1 cup (or an excellent medium-size handful) fresh spinach or Parsley

 - Two heaping cups (or two pieces) of fresh sweet fruit

 - good, pure water to fill the blender to 32 oz (or to the point at which it won’t explode when you turn it on to MAX)

 - 1 cup of ice (optional)

-Blend: Put everything in the blender and blend until everything is broken down as good as your blender can manage.
+Blend: Put everything in the blender and blend until everything is broken down, as well as your blender can manage.
 In my Blendtec, I have it set to 40 seconds, which is overkill.
-If you have a not so powerful blender, you might want to give it a full minute or more.
+If you have a not-so-powerful blender, you might want to give it a full minute or more.